Automorphisms of $\mathbb{C}^3$ Commuting with a $\mathbb{C}^+$-Action: Statement of the main results Statement of the main results

 Let us give some explanation of the last result.
 If $\Gamma$ is not a fence, then the underlying variety cannot be a union of orbits of a non-trivial $\GGa$-action on $\AA^2$.
-Hence all unipotent automorphisms of $\Cent(\bu)$ induce the identity on the algebraic quotient and $\Aut(\AA^3 \aquot \GGa, \Gamma) \cap \Iner(\AA^3 \aquot \GGa, \Gamma')_u$ is trivial.
-Thus the result follows from \eqref{3dim.eq}.
+Hence, all unipotent automorphisms of $\Cent(\bu)$ induce the identity on the algebraic quotient and thus the first part of the result follows.
 So let us assume that $\Gamma$ is a non-empty fence.
-There exists a proper non-empty open subset $U \subseteq \AAone$ such that we have the following commutative diagram
+There exists a proper non-empty open subset $U \subseteq \AAone$ such that the algebraic quotient $\pi \colon \CC^3 \to \CC^3 \aquot \bu$ fits into the following commutative diagram